PhroggDev/THM_Rooms/cyberheroes/README.md

 - username refers to variable a --> a = document.getElementById('uname')
 - password refers to variable b --> b = document.getElementById('pass')
 - const RevereString = str => [...str].reverse().join('');
+Despite the obvious spelling error in `RevereString` --> looks suspiciously like *Reverse*
 A boolean comparison is made (the if statement)
 to determine the page returned to the browser.
 Or rather an event not a page
 is returned.
 That event either reveals the flag or admonishes the user to "try again.."